Start9Labs/documentation/site/source/user-manual/service-guides/vaultwarden/bitwarden-walkthrough.rst

                     :width: 50%
                     :alt: vaultwarden-tor-address

             #.
+Now head to the Bitwarden extension and click the cog in the top left.
+Under **Self-hosted environment** you will see a field for **Server URL**.
+Now we need to grab the address of our Vaultwarden server.

+            #.
 Paste the address into your extension and click "Save"

             #.
 Now enter your credentials and the Bitwarden extension will be logged into your self-hosted Vaultwarden server!